Maintenance

 Common Failure Metrics

-- Mean Time To Failure (MTTF), also previously covered, measures the average lifespan of non-repairable assets, aiding in replacement planning and inventory management.
+. - Mean Time To Failure (MTTF) is the average lifespan of a non-repairable asset — the input you need for replacement planning and inventory management .

 What Is MTTF?